microsoft/fast/packages/web-components/fast-components/src/radio/radio.md

 **checked**: `true` or `false`
 The checked state can be toggled by:
 - Clicking the radio button (or any of it's labels)
-- Pressing the space-bar while focus is placed on the radio button
+- Pressing the space-bar while focus is placed on the radio button will toggle it on
+- Pressing the right/top or left/bottom arrow keys will move the focus and toggle on the checked value for the radio button receiving focus.
 - Adding / removing the "checked" content attribute
   - This will only trigger a change if the "checked" property has not been changed, either through user action or programmatically